anything-goes-blog/posts/why-i-made-anything-goes.md

 Automation will come at a later point but not right now.
 Posts don't have time tracking on them either.
 If I was to do this as a proper platform and not a single HTML file hosted on GitHub, it would be time tracked (based on the commit time rather than when the server first retrieved the post).
-It would also be much prettier with an actual blog design rather than this header and content system I have right now, also having a latest posts (which I am trying to implement but that is a lot of API requests I have to make to GitHub right now...).
+It would also be much prettier with an actual blog design rather than this header and content system I have right now, also having a latest post (which I am trying to implement but that is a lot of API requests I have to make to GitHub right now...).

 ## Moving off of GitHub?
 Anything Goes might just become completely independent of GitHub all together.
 It might have its own post submission feature for review by